lucasmachadop/zssn/README.md

 12. I. GET			II. reports/points_lost				III. shows resource points lost because of infected survivors

 There are other less important endpoints.
-For example, GET/resources and POST/resources that list and create new resources respectively.
+For example, GET /resources and POST /resources that list and create new resources respectively.
 To see all the routes, please run command rake routes.

 =======